Wood burning and smoke control areas

 If the smoke is drifting across a road and endangering traffic, please contact the police.

-If a nuisance, in the opinion of the local authority, is caused by smoke from bonfires or barbecues, we can serve a statutory notice to prevent it happening.
-Failure to comply with this can result in a conviction at a Magistrates' Court.
+If we consider smoke from bonfires or barbecues a nuisance, we can serve a statutory notice to prevent it happening.
+Failure to comply with this can result in a conviction at a magistrates' court.
 This could mean a fine of up to £5,000 and an additional £500 for each day the offence continues after conviction.

 Smoke control relating to industrial premises

-It is an offence, subject to certain exemptions, to emit dark smoke from industrial or trade premises.
-This would include any premises which are being used for a trade, such as a domestic premises where work is being undertaken.
+It is an offence, with some exemptions, to emit dark smoke from industrial or trade premises.
+This includes any premises used for a trade, such as domestic premises where work is being undertaken.

 An offence under this section of the act may result in a fine not exceeding £20,000.